The process

 Quality assurance

 Quality assurance is a crucial stage in the digitisation process.
-It enables us to deliver projects with the confidence that images have been precisely captured, thoroughly checked, and are the best possible surrogate of the original material.
-Following digitisation, images are checked for:
+It enables us to deliver projects with the confidence that images have been precisely captured, thoroughly checked, and are the best possible surrogate / digital copy of the original material.
+Following digitisation, our team of quality assurance technicians perform checks against the material.
+This crucial stage in the digitisation process enables us to deliver projects with the confidence that the images have been precisely captured, thoroughly checked, and are the best possible surrogate of the original material.

 Additional services